 Arthur Muñoz earned his B.A. in 2009 and Master of Arts in Teaching (M.A.T.) in 2010 from Austin College in Sherman, Texas.
-He has been teaching Mathematics in the Greater Houston Area since 2012, and is currently the department chair at Scarborough High School.
+He taught Mathematics in the Greater Houston Area from 2012 to 2017, and is currently an Algebra teacher in Denison, Texas.

 As as firm believer in "learning by doing," Arthur used his teaching experience to simultaneously learn coding while volunteering at Coder Kids.
-In 2016, Arthur became Texas Certified in 8-12 Computer Science, and is now teaching AP Computer Science Principles.
+In 2016, Arthur became Texas Certified in 8-12 Computer Science, and is a pioneer in teaching AP Computer Science Principles.